rgaidot/faux/doc/config.md

 That would display the `spells.haml` template, but if you hand't specified `location: true`, the location bar would remain unaltered.
 Now Faux resets the location bar so that bookmarking works properly.

-This allows you to use direct method invocation to perform faux redirects instead of fooling around with URLS.
+This allows you to use direct method invocation to perform faux redirects instead of fooling around with URLs.
 For example:

     magic_controller
       .display('vestaments', {